ThreatConnect-Inc/threatconnect-developer-docs/docs/python/groups/signatures/crud/update.rst

     signatures = tc.signatures()

     owner = 'Example Community'
-    # create an empty Signature
+    # create a Signature with an updated name
     signature = signatures.add('Updated Signature', owner)
     # set the ID of the new Signature to the ID of the existing Signature you want to update
     signature.set_id(123456)